Links on the war dead listed below are to the Commonwealth War Graves Commission website.

 Thirty-one men died: eighteen were in the army, nine in the air force, and four in the navy.
 Unlike the dead of the First World War, their names are not engraved anywhere at the church, but a stained-glass window by Sir Ninian Comper, installed in 1951, honours their collective memory.
 The names below are taken from the Quarry Roll of Honour, a large board which probably stood in the church during the war; but this list does not appear to have been complete.

-Above: Second World War window, with figure of risen Christ, with the
+Above: Second World War stained-glass window, with figure of risen

-text below reading: “Dedicated in memory of the men of this
+Christ, with the text below reading: “Dedicated in memory of the men

 See his grave in Headington Cemetery